Joseph Alston: Early life and career

-The son of William Alston, he was born in All Saints Parish near Georgetown, South Carolina.
+The son of William Alston, he was born in All Saints' Waccamaw Parish in Pawleys Island, South Carolina.
 Alston attended the College of New Jersey; but he left in 1796 without graduating.
 He then went to study law at the office of Edward Rutledge and was admitted to the bar.
 Alston decided against practicing law and instead engaged in planting, becoming one of the wealthiest planters in South Carolina.

 In 1801, he married the daughter of Aaron Burr, Theodosia Burr Alston, partly to ingratiate himself with Republican voters in an effort to downplay his aristocratic status.
 The couple's honeymoon was spent in Niagara Falls, the first recorded couple to do so.
 Their son Aaron Burr Alston, born 1802, died in 1812.

 Political career

 Rise to governor

 Alston won election to the South Carolina House of Representatives for an 1802–1803 term and later for a more extended period, 1805 to 1812.
 In 1805, the House of Representatives chose Alston to be the Speaker, and he pushed the legislature to adopt a more equitable basis of representation.

+Alston was implicated in the Burr conspiracy by Burr's correspondence (which is considered unreliable since had been altered by James Wilkinson), a journal entry of Harman Blannerhasset, and testimony of William Eaton, and others.

 In 1812, the General Assembly elected Alston to be the Governor of South Carolina for a two-year term, after the removal of Thomas Sumter and Andrew Pickens as candidates.
-Alston's private life suffered tragedy by the loss of his only child and the disappearance of a ship headed towards New York City which his wife had boarded.
+Alston's private life suffered tragedy by the loss of his wife and only child and the disappearance of a ship headed towards New York City which his wife had boarded.
 His troubles continued as his tenure got off to a rocky start and his popularity plummeted.